Almarai Company Earnings Call Transcripts

 -

-Q1 2026 saw 7% revenue growth driven by volume, especially in poultry and Egypt, with EBIT margin at 14% and net income stable year-over-year.
-Management is proactively managing risks from the Iran conflict, maintaining high liquidity and cost controls.
+Q1 2026 saw 7% revenue growth, driven by strong volume gains in poultry, dairy, and Egypt, with EBIT margin at 14% and net income of SAR 743 million.
+Management highlighted robust cash flow, ongoing cost pressures from regional conflict, and a positive outlook for protein and non-poultry expansion.

 Fiscal Year 2025